vise890/auto_arch/README.md

 ## Appendix A

-If you want control about the disk set up, you can do it manually, but, you must mount your root partition onto the `$MAIN_MOUNTPOINT` specified in `./variables.sh`.
+If you want control about the disk set up, you can do it manually, but, you must mount your root partition onto the `$ROOT_MOUNTPOINT` defined in `./variables.sh`.

 You could partition the disk with parted/gparted from another OS, a Live CD or